 - Soil – Rainforest soil is incredibly dense with nutrients.
 Kratom needs soil that is extremely rich in nitrogen.
 The soil should be fairly acidic, with a pH level of 5.5 to 6.5.
 You’ll need to monitor this level carefully, and the growing Kratom plant’s biochemistry can affect the soil’s pH level as it grows.

 - Temperature – Since it’s a tropical evergreen, Kratom does poorly when the temperature dips below 60℉, and sustained temperatures below 50℉ can kill it.
 For most of the US, this temperature will be hard to guarantee when growing Kratom outside.
 A greenhouse, however, is sufficient to maintain the temperature in some areas, and growing Kratom indoors handily lets you ensure the temperature at which it grows, though if you’re relying on a central air system, the whole house will be a slave to your plant’s comfort levels.

-- Space – Plants need room to grow, and the bigger you want to grow them, the more space they’ll need.
-Outside, a standard sized garden will allow enough space for several growing Kratom plants.
+- Space – Plants need room to grow, and the same goes when you grow your own kratom.
+The bigger you want to grow them, the more space they’ll need.
+Outside, a standard-sized garden will allow enough space for several growing Kratom plants.
 Indoors, you will need to use containers that offer sufficient space to support each plant.
 While smaller planters may work for seedlings, they will soon outgrow them, so starting with a larger pot is better.
-It’s far easier to get a large pot of soil appropriately conditioned than a series of successively larger pots until you find the right one.
+It’s far easier to get a large pot of soil appropriately conditioned than a series of successively larger containers until you find the right one.

-That being said, once grown, Kratom trees are a consistent source of fresh Kratom leaves.
-Once harvested and dried, they can be processed into powder.
+That being said, once grown, kratom trees are a consistent source of fresh kratom leaves.
+Once harvested and dried, they can be processed into a powder.
 It’s relatively cheap as long as your costs to keep the trees healthy remain low enough, and there’s a certain satisfaction to being more self-reliant.

 But Should You?